data Html m a = TextNode Text | Node Text [(Text, Prop m a)] [Html m a] | Potato (JSM (RawNode, STM (Continuation m a)))

 |1||This is a callback you are responsible for executing after the setup process is complete.
 The callback is the entire application.
 If you do not evaluate the

-The interface for driving the view is STM.
+The interface for driving the view is software transactional memory (STM).

-The Haskell ecosystem has many options for concurrent data structures.
+The Haskell ecosystem has many options for thread safe data structures.
 Many of these containers can be marshalled to the humble

 Theoretically, you could write instances for containers such as IORef, Event t, and Auto m